crystal-cheung/tipsForFindingFirstINTERNSHIPAfterCovid/README.md

 ### prepare
 - There are always tons of resource online and from your friends and network
-- do not panit or be shy
+- do not panic or be shy